 3.Rethinking the annual performance review

-In a survey, 96 per cent of respondents shared real-time feedback and day today performance discussions with their bosses to be more effective than annual review.
+In a survey, 96 % of respondents shared real-time feedback and day today performance discussions with their bosses to be more effective than annual review.
 30% said their annual performance review is having no impact or is ineffective in improving their professional performance.
 43% said it is having no impact or is not helping in making them understand what to do differently.

 4. The diversity and inclusion pipeline